--UpdateCounts true/false
+-UpdateCounts < true | false >

 When enabled, FolderMonitor maintains the number of processed files and files waiting in the queues and sends this information to Folder Monitor Console.

-NOTE: Enabling job counts updates can affect folder monitor performance.
+Enabling job count updates can affect folder monitor performance.
 The default value is false.